kameronberget/OrganizePhotos/README.md

 Copy the script Group-Pictures.ps1 into any location.

 ##Run in place
 1. You can accept the defaults and simply right click the script and choose **Run with PowerShell**.
-This will search teh current directory BUT NOT subdirectories and create a new structure for your photos of `YearThenMonth`.
+This will search the current directory BUT NOT subdirectories and create a new structure for your photos of `YearThenMonth`.

 ##Run with custom parameters
 1. Open PowerShell.